Robin Hood (2018 film): Plot

-Marian attempts to intervene despite Will's objections and crosses paths with the Hood, whom she discovers is Robin by recognizing his voice.
+Marian attempts to intervene despite Will's objections and crosses paths with the Hood, whom she discovers is Robin, by recognizing his voice.
 John is captured by Gisbourne and tortured by the Sheriff but refuses to reveal the Hood's identity.
-When the Sheriff uses John's faith against him, he threatens him with the promise, that his eyes and face will soon be the last he sees.
+When the Sheriff uses John's faith against him, he threatens him with the promise that his eyes and face will soon be the last he sees.

 Robin reveals himself to the commoners at Marian's urging and is embraced as their leader, upsetting Will.
 Will leads a riot to distract the Sheriff's men while Robin intercepts a caravan transporting the Sheriff's fortune out of Nottingham, due to be delivered to the Saracen army.
 Robin then leads the townspeople in a battle against the Sheriff and his corrupt forces.
-During the confrontation, Robin shares a kiss with Marian, which is witnessed by Will, moments before he is horribly scarred by a Molotov cocktail.
-Angered by Marian's love for Robin, he abandons her and the revolution.
+During the confrontation, Robin shares a kiss with Marian, which Will witnesses moments before he is scarred by a Molotov cocktail.
+Angered by Marian's love for Robin, he leaves her and the revolution.

-When the tide of the battle begins turning in the Sheriff's favor, Robin surrenders to avoid further bloodshed and is taken to the Sheriff's castle to be executed; one of the guards is actually John, having previously escaped his cell, and he finally claims revenge on the Sheriff by hanging him by the chain on a massive censer burner and left dangling high on up from roof of the cathedral.
-Robin and John flee to reunite with Marian and the townspeople who assisted them, taking refuge as outlaws in Sherwood Forest, sharing out their reclaimed loot.
+When the tide of the battle begins turning in the Sheriff's favor, Robin surrenders to avoid further bloodshed and is taken to the Sheriff's castle to be executed; one of the guards is actually John, who previously escaped his cell, and he claims revenge on the Sheriff by hanging him by the chain on a massive censer burner.
+Robin and John flee to reunite with Marian and the townspeople who assisted them, taking refuge as outlaws in Sherwood Forest, sharing their reclaimed loot.

 Meanwhile, the Cardinal approaches a vengeful Will and offers him the chance to claim the power vacuum in Nottingham if he is loyal to the church.
-Will is appointed the new sheriff and brands Robin and his followers criminals, with Robin defiantly challenging Will to come after him with a well placed arrow through the wanted poster being held up by Will to his townspeople.
+Will is appointed the new sheriff and brands Robin and his followers criminals.
+Robin defiantly challenges Will to come after him.